Jules Loh

 Jules Edward Loh (May 29, 1931 – August 29, 2010) was an American journalist who worked for almost 40 years as a reporter and feature writer for the Associated Press (AP).
 Loh was born on May 29, 1931, in Macon, Georgia.
 He served in the United States Air Force during the Korean War, then attended Georgetown University in Washington, D.C. and worked for The Washington Post.
 In the mid-1950s, he reported for the Waco Tribune-Herald and The Texas Observer.
 In 1959, he joined the AP's Louisville, Kentucky, office.
 Loh was reassigned to the New York office in 1960.

-In New York, Loh became a part of a group of feature writers known as the Poets' Corner.
+In New York, Loh joined a group of feature writers known as the Poets' Corner.
 The AP general manager Wes Gallagher founded the Poets' Corner in the 1960s.
 Members of the group, including the journalists Sid Moody, Hal Boyle, and Saul Pett, "specialized in stories that explored news topics at length and in detail that belied the AP's image as strictly a hard-news agency".

 Loh reported on the civil rights movement in the 1960s.
 He was on-the-ground for the 1963 16th Street Baptist Church bombing in Birmingham, Alabama, where he reported on the funerals of four girls who were killed by the blast.
 That same year, Loh had a front-row seat for Martin Luther King Jr.'s "I Have a Dream" speech in Washington, D.C.
 He also marched with King and reported on the Selma to Montgomery marches in 1965.
 Shortly after the assassination of Malcolm X, Loh wrote that X had told him that "his own people would kill him".